comby-tools/comby.dev/website/blog/2021-03-26-comby-reducer.md

 To make this process a bit more snazzy, I added a way to replay transformations.
-`comby-reducer` takes a `--record` argument, and the output can be replayed with `comby-reduce-replay`, which makes it possible to step through the process.
+`comby-reducer` takes a `--record` argument, and the output can be replayed with `comby-reduce-replay`.
+This makes it possible to step through the process.
 Here's an example where I manually step through the Zig reduction.

 <video style="width:100%;margin-top:0.5em;border-radius:5px" autoPlay controls>